Dawn Simpson - Deputy Head Teacher

 Other than that, I enjoy reading, cooking, and taking my three legged, Taiwanese dog, Florence for walks in the woods.

-I am a Higher Level Teaching Assistant in Year Four at Hartside.
+I am the current Year 3 class teacher at Hartside.
 My favourite lessons are Maths and Art.
 I love thinking of fun and creative ideas to share with the children during reward time on a Friday afternoon.

 I enjoy singing whether it is rehearsing for a school performance, in the car or while I’m doing my housework!
 I also enjoy cooking for friends and family and testing out my unique recipes on them!